veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 **Perform the following steps on the machine that is intended to be the Node.**

 ### Install the Anka CLI

+- "Nodes" are the host machines you want to run the Anka VMs.
+You can use any Apple hardware for this.

 #### Download the latest Anka PKG
 ```shell